From Label Error Detection to Correction: A Modular Framework and Benchmark for Object Detection Datasets

-While microtask 4 can theoretically provide sufficient information, the combination of Microtask 5 and 6 leads to increased annotator focus and reduced ambiguity.
-However, this approach requires twice the number of responses, as both tasks must be completed, resulting in 22 annotations per box.
+While microtask 4 can theoretically provide sufficient information, the combination of microtask 5 and 6 leads to increased annotator focus and reduced ambiguity.
+However, this approach requires twice the number of responses, as both tasks must be completed, resulting in 22 annotations per bounding box.
 To further improve soft label quality, we incorporated two additional refinement steps.
 First, for boxes with high disagreement in microtasks 5 and 6, we added 11 additional annotations per task.
-This step, referred to as \textit{ambiguity refinement} (AR).
+We refer to this step as \textit{ambiguity refinement} (AR).
 Second, we group duplicates of the same object from stage 1.
 These duplicate boxes were treated as describing the same object and aggregated accordingly.
 This grouping was applied exclusively to the VGT.
-An overview is given in \autoref{tab:attribute_strategy}.
+An overview is given in table~\ref{tab:attribute_strategy}.
 The final soft label for determining whether a bounding box contains a pedestrian is computed by multiplying the soft label from microtask 5 (real human) with the soft label from microtask 6 (standing or walking).